MV Global Mercy

-In February 2023, the Global Mercy arrived in the Port of Dakar, Senegal, to begin her first surgical field service.
-In the span of 5 months, 800 surgeries are expected to take place on board.
+From February to June 2023, Global Mercy was docked in the Port of Dakar, Senegal for her first surgical field service.
+Welcoming patients from Senegal as well as the neighboring The Gambia, Mercy Ships served two nations from one port for the very first time.
+In the span of five months, nearly 800 surgeries took place on board.
+Approximately 600 healthcare professionals received training during this time.

+In August 2023, the Global Mercy arrived in Freetown, Sierra Leone, for its next field service, where a crew of volunteer professionals performed more than 1,900 surgeries over the course of 10 months.
+More than 170 healthcare professionals across the surgical ecosystem received training.
+After a period of maintenance, the hospital ship returned to Sierra Leone in August 2024 to begin another 10-month field service.

-The Global Mercy will more than double the surgical capacity and patient beds of Mercy Ships and have an expected lifespan of 50 years.
+The Global Mercy increased the surgical capacity and patient beds of Mercy Ships and has an expected lifespan of 50 years.
 It is expected that more than 150,000 lives will be transformed through surgery alone on the Global Mercy.

 Mission

-The Global Mercy is designed to double Mercy Ships annual medical capacity and perform a range of surgeries, including maxillofacial and reconstructive surgeries, tumor removals, cleft lip and palate repair, reconstructive plastics, orthopedic surgery, cataract removal, obstetric fistula repair, and more.
+The Global Mercy was designed to greatly increase Mercy Ships' annual medical capacity and perform a range of surgeries, including maxillofacial/head and neck and reconstructive surgeries, tumor removals, cleft lip and palate repair, reconstructive plastics, orthopedic surgery, cataract removal, obstetric fistula repair, and more.
 Mercy Ships provides these surgeries free of charge to patients in their host nations over the course of each 10-month field service.
 During each field service, Mercy Ships partners with the local government and healthcare leaders to provide specialized training courses, mentor local medical professionals, and strengthen the country's healthcare system.